Managed Care Reform

 - A requirement that MCOs have formularies that are consistent with AAFP policy on "Patient-Centered Formularies;"

 - The inclusion of family physicians in any definitions of women's and children's health care providers to ensure access to all qualified physicians;

 - Recognition of an accurate definition of primary care, consistent with the AAFP definitions of "Primary Care" and "Family Medicine;"

 - A requirement that MCOs must regularly update their provider directories to ensure patient coverage, while minimizing adminstrative burdens, and make it available to physicians and patients;

 - A requirement that MCOs must furnish physicians with a fee schedule showing what they will be paid for services, provided by that physician under the plan, before negotiating with the physician to become or continue as a healthcare provider under the MCO;

-- Recognition of the importance of advanced primary care functions consistent with the Joint Principles of the Patient-Centered Medical Home , ad developed by the AAFP and others, by encouraging patients to visit primary care physicians as their usual source of care and providing payment that reflect the value primary care physicians bring to the health system;
+- Recognition of the importance of advanced primary care functions consistent with the Joint Principles of the Patient-Centered Medical Home, as developed by the AAFP and others, by encouraging patients to visit primary care physicians as their usual source of care and providing payment that reflect the value primary care physicians bring to the health care system;

 - The use of a uniform provider contract template;